 Decide on what structure you would like your joint venture partnership, and clearly set out both of your roles at the beginning of your partnership.

 You will also need to agree whether to opt for a percentage split, or fixed interest rate which should be set out in a legal agreement.

 Why to joint venture with JaeVee

-When you Joint Venture with JaeVee, you will discover how we’re enabling property developer entrepreneurs by offering an all-in-one revolutionary platform and 100% funding, training and project support.
+When you joint venture with JaeVee, you will discover how we're enabling property developer entrepreneurs by offering a revolutionary platform with 100% funding, training and project support.